gabrielpcavalcanti/Guia-definitivo-do-Python/Aulas/02_CursoGitEGithub/novo_workflow.md

 I'm still in the feature lesson branch.
 I can check out my main branch by typing git checkout main.
 Then I run the git pull command.
 I'll then receive the latest changes that were merged in from the feature branch that I just created.
 Notice that the test2.txt file is now available.
 I can also verify that by doing a simple check within the directory by using the ls command.
 This returns a read-me file test.txt and the test2.txt, which is from my branch.
 You have now learned the branching workflow, which will use regularly when collaborating with other developers.

+---

+This is a common workflow when working with Git on a team of developers:

+Create a branch for a new change
+Make the change
+Merge the branch back into main (or whatever branch your team dubs the "default" branch) Remove the branch
+Repeat

+---

+update repositório - pull or/and fech
+create a new branch
+commit in the new branch
+merge or rebase to main branch push pull request